 Family recipe: Mushroom, cheese and pork

-What people eat around the world varies family to family of course but there is something to be said about these eye opening photos.
+What people eat around the world varies from family to family, but there is something to be said about these eye-opening photos.

-In other countries where these processed foods are perhaps less readily available, or perhaps just because of cultural reasons, more fresh produce is eaten like in South East Asia, Egypt and Africa.
+In other countries where these processed foods are perhaps less readily available, or maybe just because of cultural reasons, more fresh produce is eaten like in South East Asia, Egypt and Africa.